Viaticals and Life Insurance Loans

-A viatical settlement allows a person with a terminal illness to sell their life insurance policy to a company that does this.
+A viatical settlement allows a person with a terminal illness to sell their life insurance policy to a viatical settlement company.

 - Typically meant for people who are not expected to live for more than 2 years (24 months).

-- Your medical information is reviewed by an healthcare provider appointed by the company.
+- Your medical information is reviewed by a healthcare provider appointed by the company.